 As the name suggests, it's based on the popular Outlander PHEV passenger SUV.
 Instead of a three-seat bench in the back, it has a long, flat load area that reaches from the front seats to the tailgate.
 The rear windows have also been blanked out so it qualifies as an LCV.

 As well as having the back seats removed, the Outlander’s seatbelts, ISOFIX points and other seating components have been ditched, so you can’t retrofit the seats back in.
 The doors remain for access to the load area, although the electric window switches are blanks and the windows no longer open.
 That’s because while the glass is still there, it’s backed by carpeted material that adds sound deadening and protects the glass from damage.

 The Outlander PHEV Commercial is a unique LCV that offers niche appeal to buyers.
 If you need a commercial vehicle with some off-road ability, or you’re a business user that wants something other than a van to promote their business, it's worth a look.
 But the way that UK business tax rates work at the moment means the Outlander PHEV isn’t as tax-efficient as its SUV counterpart.
-You will at least benefit from the same low everyday running costs, though.
+You at least benefit from the same low running costs, though.
 For a more detailed look at the Mitsubishi Outlander PHEV Commercial, read on for the rest of our in-depth review...

 In This Review

 - 1Verdict - currently readingThe Mitsubishi Outlander PHEV Commercial is a unique vehicle, but doesn't get the same tax benefits as the passenger model